aberlanas/SMX-SOM/UD05-FileSystems-and-Permissions/UD05-Task-13-PackageManager-01.md

 # Task 05

-What is the purpose of the package `kitty-terminfo`?
+What is the purpose of the package `kitty-terminfo`? *Answer this question reading only the apt info of the package, in this case Internet is not allowed.*

 # Task 06